JSkrab/Cisco_IPv6_Testing/README.md

 # Cisco_IPv6_Testing
 ## Objective
 Use various protocols in the management, control, and data planes to test Cisco devices with IPv6 addressing.
 Test multiple devices using a standard set of protocols and document the process.
 Devices are first tested using IPv4 to establish a baseline of expected results.
+The network topology is shown below which includes two virtual endpoints hosted in VMWare ESXI.
 This is an ongoing project where each device, protocol, and test is completed on a rolling basis.
 ### Network Topology
 ![Image Failed to Load](Network_Diagram.png)
 ## Potential Devices